transitiverobotics/mcap-play-ros/README.md

-# mcapPlay
+# Mcap, play ROS!

-A tiny script to play back ROS1 messages from mcap files, just like `rosbag play`.
+A tiny script to play back mcap files as ROS 1 messages, just like `rosbag play`.

 ## Install dependencies